-2 And I think the preface to that discussion might well 3 have included a paper prepared by Mr. O'Brien in September of that year.
-So having put all of that 4 5 information in front of you, what it seems to speak of 6 in 2018 and then again in an SAI review published in 7 the summer of 2020, is that the team, the Urology 8 Service, is crying out for guidance by way of a policy or whatever, in terms of how triage is to be done, 9 what's expected.
-And, secondly, a need to assess 10 11 whether it's feasible to continue doing urologist of 12 the week with triage within those responsibilities. that still the position?
+2 And I think the preface to that discussion might well 3 have included a paper prepared by Mr. O'Brien in 4 September of that year.
+So having put all of that 5 information in front of you, what it seems to speak of 14: 6 in 2018 and then again in an SAI review published in 7 the summer of 2020, is that the team, the Urology 8 Service, is crying out for guidance by way of a policy 9 or whatever, in terms of how triage is to be done, 10 what's expected.
+And, secondly, a need to assess 14: 11 whether it's feasible to continue doing urologist of 12 the week with triage within those responsibilities.
+Is 13 that still the position?
 Is it still a concern?
-13 So I think I did write this 14 Α. It is still a concern. document.
-It's not dated, and that's my fault that it 15

-A. It is still a concern.
-So I think I did write this document.
-It's not dated, and that's my fault that it 14:23 is not dated.
-There are also handwritten notes which I think the Inquiry have access to.
-They're in my handwriting.
-And in this, as in all the sections of this document, what I'm trying to reflect is the nature of the discussion and the views expressed by the members of the team.
+14 Α. It is still a concern.
+So I think I did write this 15 document.
+It's not dated, and that's my fault that it 14: 16 is not dated.
+There are also handwritten notes which I 17 think the Inquiry have access to.
+They're in my 18 handwriting.
+And in this, as in all the sections of 19 this document, what I'm trying to reflect is the nature 20 of the discussion and the views expressed by the 14: 21 members of the team.
 They're not my personal views.